cantemizyurek-school/StackMate/README.md

 - Linked List - a data structure that consists of a sequence of nodes, each containing a reference to the next node in the sequence.
 - Queue - First-In-First-Out (FIFO) structure that allows you to store and retrieve elements in a specific order.
 - Stack - Last-In-First-Out (LIFO) structure that allows you to store and retrieve elements in a specific order.
+- BinartHeap - a data structure that allows you to store elements in a specific order.
+The order is determined by the priority of the elements.

 ## Features